Loners Motorcycle Club: Ontario Biker War

 In December 2000, the Hells Angels entered Ontario by "patching over" 168 members from a number of Ontario biker gangs.
 When it came to the patch-over in Ontario, the Loners were not given an invitation to join the Hells Angels, as by this point the latter was considered an enemy.
 The only ones who had were the former Loners who had joined the Para-Dice Riders or the ones from London who participated in the attempted coup.

 On January 17, 2001, Bandidos Canada national vice-president, Alain Brunette travelled with US Bandido, Edward Winterhalder to Toronto to meet with the new Bandidos chapter there.
 The Bandidos Toronto (North) chapter had patched over from the Rock Machine in February 2001.
-While there, they also paid a visit to the Loners Toronto chapter led by Peter "Peppi" Barilla.
-They had come to see if any Loners wanted to patch-over to the Bandidos.
-An offer that Barilla, for the time being, would politely refuse.
-Barilla was an extremely influential figure in Toronto's motorcycle community.
-He was also a very powerful member of the Loners Motorcycle Club, so the Bandidos sought to use that influence.
 This made sense, as the Loners maintained long-time relationships with Bandidos in Europe.

 On May 22, 2001.
-After a rift between now imprisoned Loners international president, Gennaro Raso and Toronto president, Peter Barilla, presumably about joining the Bandidos caused the club to divide again.
-Barilla would use his influence to convince several members of the Loners ot join the Bandidos.
+After a rift between now imprisoned Loners international president, Gennaro Raso and Toronto president, have the Loners ot join the Bandidos.
 This included himself, plus eleven other members of the Loners Toronto chapter.
 Some members from Richmond Hill, along with the entire memberships of the St. Thomas and Amherstburg chapters.
 The Woodbridge chapter of the Loners continued to operate as the Mother chapter.
 Most members of the London chapter of Loners had chosen to join the Hells Angels instead.
 Jimmy Coates became the first president of the Angels' London probationary chapter in 2001.
 Most of the others members in the new Hells Angels London chapter were also former members of the Loners.